sqlitebrowser/sqlitebrowser/README.rst

 SQLite Database Browser
 =======================

-This is a fork from the SF project which seems to be stagnant.
+This is the official home of the SQLite Database Browser project, previously housed on SourceForge.

 Screenshot
 ----------